ecowijkmandora/mandora-monitoring/README.md

 {"results":[{"statement_id":0,"series":[{"name":"databases","columns":["name"],"values":[["_internal"],["mandora"]]}]}]}
 ```

-Privileged users can also use the InfluxDB CLI (`influx`) to connect to the database with their credentials:
+Privileged users can also use the InfluxDB CLI (`influx`) to connect to the database with their credentials.
+Append the `-ssl` option when InfluxDB is configured to use HTTPS endpoints:

 ```
 $ influx -ssl -host 'localhost' -port 8086 -username '<USERNAME>' -password '<PASSWORD>'